The Great Divorce: Motion picture

-It was announced that Mpower Pictures and Beloved Pictures are currently working on a film adaptation of The Great Divorce.
+In 2010, Mpower Pictures and Beloved Pictures announced that they were working on a film adaptation of The Great Divorce.
 Stephen McEveety was to lead the production team and author N. D. Wilson had been tapped to write the script.
-A 2013 release was originally planned.
-As of 2022 it has not been produced.
+A first draft of the script was finalized by N.D.
+Wilson in 2011.
+A 2013 release was originally planned for the film.
+As of 2025 it has not yet been produced.